-The Federal Family Education Loan Program is a low interest loan divided between subsidized and unsubsidized loan programs.
+The William D. Ford Federal Direct Loan Program is divided between subsidized and unsubsidized loans.
 These loans provide assistance to students in meeting educational expenses.
 Interest is deferred on the principal of the subsidized loan while the student maintains continuous enrollment.
 Depending on eligibility or unmet cost of attendance, a student may borrow up to: